For a route map and more images, visit www.occasionalclimber.co.nz

 I led off, back a little down Skyline Ridge to clear the rime ice directly beneath Tahurangi.
 I’ve done this a few times before and expected a nice leisurely snow plod once off the ridge.
 Wrong!
 The hard frozen snow returned with a vengeance.
 All we could do was face in and front point horizontally for what seemed the longest 200 metres I can recall.
 Dripping with sweat and calves burning, I gratefully reached the saddle and looked back to see how the compromised Whippet was faring.
 Ouch, not the kind of terrain anyone running on empty wants, but he eventually joined me unscathed on the saddle.

 The other concern we had was avalanche danger.
 The north-facing slope we had to descend looked like a huge wall of vanilla ice-cream – nothing like we’d just traversed.
 For this my knees were eternally grateful, but avalanche conditions looked present.
-At this stage of the afternoon and with Simon’s energy levels seriously depleted, we decided to go for it, me first then Simon down a different line.
-‘Ah well, this justifies carrying our transceivers, shovels and probes at least’ I consoled myself as I dropped over the lip.
+At this stage of the afternoon and with Simon’s energy levels seriously depleted, we decided to go for it.
+I went first, then Simon down a different line.
+‘Ah well, this justifies carrying our transceivers, shovels and probes at least,’ I consoled myself as I dropped over the lip.

 Aside from the avalanche worry, the descent was bliss on the legs.
 About a third of the way down I resorted to a bum slide, which actually did set off a small avalanche, but controllable within the amount of uniform terrain involved.
 Simon soon followed, riding his own small but enlarging pile of bum slide debris.